 STRATEGIC PLANNING- The Town is working on developing a Strategic Plan for our community.
 An Economic Development Assessment team has been selected to work with the NC Main Street & Rural Planning Center and the N. C. Department of Commerce.
 A survey has been prepared to help identify and address key issues in our community.
 The survey is available on the Town’s website (www.townofpinetopsnc.com), the Pinetops Library and the Town Hall.
 If you prefer, you can call the Town Hall and they will be glad to mail you one or send you one via email.
 Your answers are anonymous.
 It will take about 9 minutes to complete.
 It needs to be returned by February 12th.
 This is very important, and we hope you will take the time to complete it.
 More information will be coming soon.

 Garbage and Recycling Pickups.
 The green garbage and blue recycling carts when placed out by street need to have at least 3 feet between them for the truck to be able to lift and dump it.
 Also, DO NOT place items on top of the carts.
 The lid should close flush with the top of the cart.
 Also, Garbage is NOT to be put in the BLUE cart.
 Recycling carts that have been loaded with garbage will not be emptied.
 Garbage is carried to our local landfill while recycling is taken to a recycling center in Greenville.
-We will begin tagging carts that are that are not in compliance.
+We will begin tagging carts that are not in compliance.

 In coming months, we hope to start featuring our businesses in the newsletter.